cirocosta/estaleiro/docs/talk/README.md

 ```

-An, that's what's hapenning right now for container images.
+And, that's what's hapenning *right now* for container images.

 ### buildkit

-In 2017, some folks at Docker started working on ways of decoupling Docker's
+In 2017, some folks at [Docker](https://www.docker.com/) started working on ways
-build mechanism so that it could be iterated on in a faster way.
+of decoupling the docker engine's build mechanism so that it could be iterated
+on in a faster way.

 ```

                               .-------> dockerd
-  docker engine --> moby  --+-------> docker cli
+    docker engine --> moby  --+-------> docker cli *-------> buildkit
-                            *-------> buildkit
                               ... other components

 ```